Co-Chair, 2021 and 2022 Annual Campaigns

 Karen works as a primary care pediatrician.
 Both professionally and through volunteering, her passion is working with children.
 She have been actively involved with the March of the Living (MOL) program and was a chaperone with the Ottawa group in 2012.
 She helped to create the Ottawa MOL Committee which she chaired until 2018.
 She has been co-chair of the Coast to Coast MOL contingent for the past five years and accompanied the delegation on the MOL journey again last year.
 She feels strongly about engaging teens in this meaningful educational program - strengthening their Jewish identity, instilling in them the importance of remembering our past, and empowering them to speak out against racism, hatred and intolerance in our society.

 She co-chaired the Medical Division of the Federation’s Annual Campaign for several years.
-She feels honoured to take on the leadership role of co-chair of the 2020 and 2021 Annual Campaigns and feels privileged to be working alongside Rabbi Bulka.
-She greatly appreciates the encouragement and support of the many women who took on this responsibility before her.
+She feels honoured to take on this leadership role and greatly appreciates the encouragement and support of the many women who took on this responsibility before her.
 She believes strongly in the core values of Federation and its mandate to support and care for every aspect of Jewish life in Ottawa.
 She appreciates the importance of engaging individuals of all ages to become involved in the Jewish community, to connect in meaningful and personally fulfilling ways, ensuring that our community remains strong and vibrant for our children and for future generations.